30 Nov

 Sales & Marketing for medium-sized companies

-After a successful event in April this year, the Augsburg IT competence network MehrWERTen again invites you to an exciting event.
-After this ...
+After a successful event in April this year, the Augsburg IT competence network MehrWERTen is once again inviting you to an exciting event.
+After ...

 Update 5.6 : New version of MariProject

 A new version of MariProject has been released.
-As always, there are minor and major improvements to the software for commercial ...
+As always, this includes minor and major improvements to the software for commercial ...

-The new EU General Data Protection Regulation: Expensive violations for companies
+The EU's new General Data Protection Regulation: Costly breaches for companies

 Data protection is now also a major political issue.
 It is therefore not surprising that the EU is reacting with increasing regulations ...